cdnjs/workspace/README.md

     - [Make sure the container started](#make-sure-the-container-started)
     - [Enter into the container](#enter-into-the-container)
     - [Go to the working directory, start hacking!](#go-to-the-working-directory-start-hacking)

+# Note

+This docker environment will prepare the common repositories we need to work with CDNJS project, please note that due to the repository disk space use issue, a full cloned and checkouted cdnjs main repository will use more than 88 GB disk space, so we use a shallow cloned cdnjs main repository with sparseCheckout enabled.

 # Usage